Pachycephalosauria: Description

+Members of Pachycephalosauria characteristically have an unusually domed head reminiscent of the earlier Protopyknosia in an example of convergent evolution.

 Classification

 Most pachycephalosaurid remains are not complete, usually consisting of portions of the frontoparietal bone that forms the distinctive dome.
 This can make taxonomic identification a difficult task, as the classification of genera and species within Pachycephalosauria relies almost entirely on cranial characteristics.
 Consequently, improper species have historically been appointed to the clade.
-For instance, Majungatholus, once thought to be a pachycephalosaur, is now recognized as a specimen of the abelisaurid theropod Majungasaurus, and Yaverlandia, another dinosaur initially described as a pachycephalosaurid, has also recently been reclassified as a coelurosaur (Naish in (Sullivan 2006)).
+For instance, Majungatholus, once thought to be a pachycephalosaur, is now recognized as a specimen of the abelisaurid theropod Majungasaurus, and Yaverlandia, another dinosaur initially described as a pachycephalosaurid, has also since been reclassified as a coelurosaur (Naish in (Sullivan 2006)).
 Further complicating matters are the diverse interpretations of ontogenetic and sexual features in pachycephalosaurs.

 A 2009 paper proposed that Dracorex and Stygimoloch were just early growth stages of Pachycephalosaurus, rather than distinct genera.

 A 2020 reworking of Cerapoda by Dieudonné et al. recovered the animals traditionally considered 'heterodontosaurids' as a basal grouping within Pachycephalosauria, paraphyletic with respect to the traditional, dome-headed pachycephalosaurs.
 The same conclusion had previously been reached by George Olshevsky in 1991, who classified heterodontosaurids as basal pachycephalosaurs on the basis of perceived cranial kinesis, the presence of fanglike premaxillary teeth, and the prominent diastema present in many genera.